w3c-ccg/vcalm/architecture.md

 connecting directly to a registry for other application purposes.

 #### 12. External Entities (optional?)
-External entities capable of accessing the Verifiable Credentials Issuer HTTP API.
+External entities capable of accessing the Verifiable Credentials Issuer API.
 Examples may include other Issuer Services, or entities with permission to obtain credential status.